 LiveInsurance claims that survive scrutiny · $15K–$30K+/yr

 Fatigue kills.
-WA Mines Safety requires a fatigue management plan.
+Under the WHS (Mines) Regs 2022 (Reg 640) it's a managed risk, and the WA Code of Practice (updated Feb 2025) now names it a psychosocial hazard a Wellbeing Inspector can ask about on any visit.
 Tier 1 clients require tracking for site access.
 Insurance claims get denied when records don't exist.
 This portal tracks every worker's hours, swings, rest periods, and journey risks—before something goes wrong.

 3